The best time to visit

 Mobile phone reception is fairly good on the island.

 There is no Internet access on the island.

 Tap water is safe for drinking in Malaysia, provided that it is boiled first.
 On Kapas Island, it is advisable to stick to bottled water – enquire with your resort.
 There is ample bottled water for sale and all dive centres provide freshwater bins for the rinse of cameras and equipment.

 Electricity is available 24 hours a day, provided by the newly built hybrid diesel-solar power station.
 The connection is 220V, 50 cycles using a plug with three rectangular prongs similar to UK plugs.
 Adaptors for other plugs can be purchased at airports and some stores elsewhere.

 The only vaccination requirements are yellow fever for those from infected areas.
 While still listed as a malaria-infected country, most literature states that malaria has been widely eradicated from most parts of Malaysia.
 Discuss your needs with an experienced travel doctor.

 Warning: divers should never take Lariam because of common side-effects including nausea and vertigo.
 Discuss alternatives with your doctor.

-Resorts and dive centres have basic first aid services and the closest clinics are in Tekek.
+Resorts and dive centres have basic first aid services and the closest clinic is in Marang.